-- (a) Crews on power shovels, draglines, clamshells, crawler cranes, truck cranes, trenching machines and cable backhoes of one and one-half (11⁄2) cubic yards capacity and over shall consist of an Operator and Oiler.
-The Affiliated Union may substitute a Trainee in lieu of an Oiler. - (b) The crew clause shall also apply if the Contractor rents equipment or subcontracts work to other firms who own and operate equipment coming under the jurisdiction of the Affiliated Union as listed in the classifications contained in this Agreement. - (c) Crews on asphalt plants, crushing plants, screening plants, batch plants and backfilling machines, shall consist of an Operator, and an Oiler or Trainee. - (d) When climbing cranes are being erected, the operator shall be part of the erection crew.
+- (a) Crews on draglines, clamshells, crawler cranes, truck cranes, (Apprentice) power shovels, trenching machines and cable backhoes (Equipment Trainees) of one and one-half (11⁄2) cubic yards capacity and over shall consist of an Operator and Apprentice or Equipment Trainee. - (b) The crew clause shall also apply if the Contractor rents equipment or subcontracts work to other firms who own and operate equipment coming under the jurisdiction of the Affiliated Union as listed in the classifications contained in this Agreement. - (c) Crews on asphalt plants, crushing plants, screening plants, batch plants and backfilling machines, shall consist of an Operator, and an Apprentice. - (d) When climbing cranes are being erected, the operator shall be part of the erection crew.